 Such as user configurations, updater, crash reports, add-ins etc.

-Well, Roaming folder can contain entirely different data files than Local.
+Well, the Roaming folder can contain entirely different data files than Local.
 The name says it all.
 It includes all data types that would roam from a PC to PC only if you logging to a domain.
 Of course, you have to have a roaming profile.

 Important settings are stored here, such as Firefox would save all their user profiles here and then connect you to other PC.
 So, even if you aren’t using your computer, you can still have access to your bookmarks and settings.